 In this article, we show e-payment solutions that merchants must seriously consider for their business to run smoothly in a cashless Nigeria.
 Note that cashless Nigeria does not mean that people will stop shopping with cash.
 In fact, there will still be a lot of cash in circulation even after then.

-However, some of your customers will want to shop with e-payment solutions to enable them keep within the CBN daily cash limit and avoid paying the huge cash handling costs.
+However, some of your customers will want to shop with e-payment solutions to enable them keep within their CBN daily cash limit and avoid paying the huge cash handling costs.
 Offering an e-payment solution in your shop or store will offer such customers the choice of conveniently paying for your goods and service with e-payment solutions.

-For the records an e-payment solution is a payment solution that enables your customers pay for your goods and services electronically without using cash.
+For the record an e-payment solution is a payment solution that enables your customers pay for your goods and services electronically without using cash.
 They simply authorise payment to you after shopping and the value of what they bought will be electronically transferred to your bank account or e-wallet as the case may be.

 Now here are e-payment solutions for your business, shops, stores, and shopping mall: